Processing 1000 Genomes reference data for ancestry estimation

 Genotype quality control for genetic association studies often includes the need for selecting samples of the same ethnic background.
 To identify individuals of divergent ancestry based on genotypes, the genotypes of the study population can be combined with genotypes of a reference dataset consisting of individuals from known ethnicities.
 Principal component analysis (PCA) on this combined genotype panel can then be used to detect population structure down to the level of the reference dataset.

 The following vignette shows the processing steps required to use samples of the 1000 Genomes study [1],[2] as a reference dataset.
 Using the 1000 Genomes reference, population structure down to large-scale continental ancestry can be detected.
-A step-by-step instruction on how to conduct this ancestry analysis is described in this Ancestry estimation vignette.
+A step-by-step instruction on how to train a random forest classifier for population structure is found here.

 We will first set up some bash variables and create directories needed; storing the names and directories of the reference will make it easy to use updated versions of the reference in the future.
 Is is also useful to keep the PLINK log-files for future reference.
 In order to keep the data directory tidy, we’ll create a directory for the log files and move them to the log directory here after each analysis step.

-is invoked, this corresponds to v1.9, whereas plink2
+plink is invoked, this corresponds to v1.9, whereas

 NB: CGRCh38 positions in vcf format can be found here.
 The remainder of this vignette will however look at the data processing required for the 1000GenomesIII available in PLINK 2 binary format.

 NB: the links to the files below are the three boldfaced links on this page: https://www.cog-genomics.org/plink/2.0/resources#1kg_phase3.
-The dropbox links have been updated in the past, which means the links below where outdated.
+The dropbox links have been updated in the past.
 Please refer to the original site and open an issue on github if you notice a change.
-Thank you!

 cd $refdir